currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 SKILL DICE: When you push a roll, ones from the Skill Dice do not count as BANE and can be re- rolled even if they do come up as a one.
 Hence, the BANE does not appear on the Skill Dice in the custom dice set for the game.

 GEAR DICE: If you push your roll, you must also push any Gear Dice.
-If the gear is a modern tool such as a firearm or vehicle using Reliability Rating instead of Gear Dice, any damage from pushing will affect the item instead of yourself and decrease its reliability rating by 1 per BANE.
+If the gear is a modern tool such as a firearm or vehicle using **Reliability Rating** instead of Gear Dice, any damage from pushing will decrease its reliability rating by 1 per BANE.

 AMMO DICE: If you push your roll, you must also re-roll any ammo dice that aren't a SUCCESS or BANE.
 BANE  on ammo dice will damage your firearm and decrease its reliability rating, just like rolled on your base dice.